WarnerMedia/artemis/backend/engine/plugins/gitlab_repo_health/README.md

 ### Composite Rules

-Composite rules are new in version `1.0.0`.
-They are rules that are made up of other rules, rather than performing a check against GitHub itself.
+Composite rules are rules that are made up of other rules, rather than performing a check against GitLab itself.

 They are useful for combining other rules into a new rule.
 For example, it can be used to have a single "Branch - Commit Signing" rule that checks for either a branch protection rule or a branch